-Our beloved compa Casey says "Forward ever; forever forward."
-It's practically scientific: the more the repressive hand of state forces struggle to hold us back, it only catapults us further into the expanding arms of the revolution.
+Our beloved compa Casey says "forward ever; forever forward."
+It's practically scientific: the more the repressive hands of state forces struggle to hold us back, only catapults us further into the expanding arms of the revolution.

 Check out Hybachi LeMar's books and other writings!
-(GBA is banned in NJ and OR state prisons, probably others!)
-Write us for a copy or order on ${\it Hg}$ lpACompa.com
+(GBA is on the ban list in NJ and OR state prisons, probably others) Write us for a copy or order on HelpACompa.com